realworldocaml/mdx/README.md

 In that case, `ocaml-mdx test <file>` will *not* run the command.
 Use `ocaml-mdx test --non-deterministic <file>` to come back to the default behaviour.

+Alternatively, instead of passing the option it is also possible to set the environment variable `MDX_RUN_NON_DETERMINISTIC` to make MDX execute non-deterministic blocks.
+This is useful when not calling MDX directly but through other commands like `dune` or Makefiles etc. Use `MDX_RUN_NON_DETERMINISTIC=1 ocaml-mdx test` in this case.

 #### Named execution environments (since mdx 1.1.0)

 Separate environments can be defined for blocks: